andrewbearsley/forticnapp-agentless-workload-scanning-architecture/README.md

 ## Deployment Methods

+### AWS Deployment Methods
-For deployment to AWS, both CloudFormation and Terraform are supported.
+Both CloudFormation and Terraform are supported.
 Terraform is typically recommended since the terraform module is flexible to allow for existing networking resources (VPC, subnets, security groups) to be reused in the scanning account.

+### Azure Deployment Methods
-For deployment to Azure, Terraform is supported.
+Terraform is supported.

 ## AWS Deployment Details